captainzero93/extract-unet-safetensor/README.md

 For Stable Diffusion 1.5 using CUDA (if available):
 ```
-python unet_extractor.py path/to/sd15_model.safetensors path/to/output_sd15_unet.safetensors path/to/output_sd15_non_unet.safetensors --model_type sd15
+python UNetExtractor.py path/to/sd15_model.safetensors path/to/output_sd15_unet.safetensors path/to/output_sd15_non_unet.safetensors --model_type sd15
 ```

 For Stable Diffusion XL using CPU:
 ```
-python unet_extractor.py path/to/sdxl_model.safetensors path/to/output_sdxl_unet.safetensors path/to/output_sdxl_non_unet.safetensors --model_type sdxl --use_cpu
+python UNetExtractor.py path/to/sdxl_model.safetensors path/to/output_sdxl_unet.safetensors path/to/output_sdxl_non_unet.safetensors --model_type sdxl --use_cpu
 ```

 ## How It Works

-1. The script checks for CUDA availability and uses it if present (unless `--use_cpu` is specified).
+1. The script checks for CUDA availability (if PyTorch is installed) and uses it if present (unless `--use_cpu` is specified).
 2. It opens the input SafeTensors file using the `safetensors` library.
 3. The script iterates through all tensors in the file, separating UNet-related tensors from other tensors.
 4. For SD 1.5, it removes the "model.diffusion_model." prefix from UNet tensor keys.